Acid Reflux, Gastric Reflux & GERD Singapore

 Call us at 6737 5388 or WhatsApp us today.

-Causes of Acid Reflux & GERD
+Causes of Acid Reflux, Gastric Reflux & GERD

 Acid reflux occurs primarily due to the dysfunction of the lower esophageal sphincter (LES), which is meant to prevent stomach contents from flowing back into the oesophagus.
 Several factors can contribute to the weakening or dysfunction of the LES, including: